mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 Notice the Normally Closed false constants connected to the Limit Switch Open VIs.
 They work similarly to the Invert constant on the Motor Open VI.
 If you find the switch reports true when you expect false and false when you expect true, change the value of the Normally Closed input for that switch.

-{% include downloadableImage.html path='images/LimitSwitchOpen_ContextHelp.png' alt='Limit switch open Context Help' height=373 width=257 %}
+{% include zoomableImage.html path='images/LimitSwitchOpen_ContextHelp.png' alt='Limit Switch Open Context Help' height=373 width=257 %}

 ### Actuator.vi